dstockto/csv-chef/README.md

 Available Functions
 ==

-Functions can be hard to understand at first but the important thing to know is that they will all return a "string" or character value.
-They may require some sort of input or possibly even configuration and I'll try to document that here.
+Functions can be hard to understand at first, but the important thing to know is that they will all return a "string" or character value.
+They may require some sort of input or possibly even configuration, and I'll try to document that here.
 If the function can accept and return a string, it will also accept a column or variable or literal value.
 If it doesn't care about what you provide, I'll indicate that with the `?` or placeholder value, but you can provide one of the other value options.
-If it does matter what you provide, I'll document that as well, and will probably name the parameter something to indicate its value.
+However, if it does matter what you provide, I'll document that as well, and will probably name the parameter something to indicate its value.
 You still could provide a variable or column or literal value, but it would need to match whatever the function is expecting.

-Finally, if the function takes a final parameter of `?` then you can leave it off of your recipe and the program will automatically provide it.
+Finally, if the function takes a final parameter of `?` then you can leave it off of your recipe, and the program will automatically provide it.
 In fact, it will automatically provide the placeholder value for all arguments that you don't explicitly provide.
-This may not be what you want though and the output may not be correct or a function that expects certain input may result in an error.
+This may not be what you want though, and the output may not be correct, or a function that expects certain input may result in an error.
 If a function does not need any parameters and won't use them if you provide them, I'll indicate that with empty parens.
 You can leave those off too.
 Functions are case-insensitive when calling them, so you could use `Uppercase` or `uppercase` or even `UPPERCASE` in your recipes.
 In the docs below sometimes I'll use mixed case just to make the function naming easier to read.

 * uppercase(?) - transforms characters in the value to uppercase - ex uppercase("apple") is APPLE.
 * lowercase(?) - transforms characters in the value to lowercase - ex lowercase("LOWER") is lower.
 * join(?) - This function joins whatever has happened on the left (or in the parameter) with the rest of the recipe on the right.
-This function is automatically inserted whenever you use the `+` operator.
+CSV inserts this function automatically whenever you use the `+` operator.
 * today() - returns today's date in YYYY-mm-dd format, ex 2021-08-30
 * now() - returns the current date and time in RFC-3339 format, ex: `2021-08-30T18:22:13-06:00`
 * add(?, ?) - accepts two values that should be numerical and returns a string representing the sum of those two values.
   Providing non-numerical values will probably not do what you want.
 Remember, `add(2, 3)` is not 5, it's the sum of the values in columns 2 and 3.
-* change(from, to, input) - If `from` is the same as `input` then the `to` value is returned.
-If it is not matching, then the original value is returned.
+* change(from, to, input) - If `from` is the same as `input` then it returns the `to` value.
+If it is not matching, then the original value returns.
-* changei(from, to, input) - This works the same as change, but it is case-insensitive in regards to the the matching.
+* changei(from, to, input) - This works the same as change, but it is case-insensitive regarding the matching.
-* ifEmpty(emptyVal, notEmptyVal, input) - If input is empty then `emptyVal` is returned, otherwise the `notEmpty` value is returned.
-Since recipes fill in missing values with the placeholder (?) automatically, if you want non-empty values to be retained, you can simply put `notEmpty(emptyVal)` in your recipe and it will retain non-empty values unchanged.
+* ifEmpty(emptyVal, notEmptyVal, input) - If input is empty then `emptyVal` is returned, otherwise it returns the `notEmpty` value.
+Since recipes fill in missing values with the placeholder (?) automatically, if you want non-empty values to be retained, you can simply put `notEmpty(emptyVal)` in your recipe, and it will retain non-empty values unchanged.
 * subtract(?, ?) - returns the value of the first parameter minus the second.
 All the caveats that apply to add apply here.
 * multiply(?, ?) - returns the product of the two provided numerical values.
 If either are not numerical, an error will occur.
 * divide(?, ?) - provides the result of first value divided by the second.
-They should of course be numbers and the second value should not be zero unless you want to cause damage to the space-time continuum.
+They should of course be numbers, and the second value should not be zero unless you want to cause damage to the space-time continuum.
 * numberFormat(digits, ?) - run this after add, subtract, multiply or divide to trim decimals.
 The `digits` parameter is how many digits after the decimal you want to keep.
 * lineno() - this function returns the current line number
 * mod(x, y) - returns the remainder of dividing x by y.
 Both arguments need to be integers.
 If they are not, an error will happen.
 If y is zero, an error will be returned.
 * trim(?) - returns the argument with any leading or trailing white-space removed
 * removeDigits(?) - strips all digit characters from the provided value
 * firstChars(count, input) - Returns the first `count` characters of the input.
-If count is larger than the number of characters in input, all of input is returned.
+If count is larger than the number of characters in input, it returns all the input.
 * lastChars(count, input) - Returns the last `count` characters of the input.
 If the input is smaller than `count` then all of `input` will be returned.
 If the `count` parameter is not an integer or is negative, an error will occur.
 * onlyDigits(?) - strips all characters except digits from the provided value
 * normalize_date(format, date) - This function can accept a date in the provided `format` and return a string of that date in a format that other functions that need dates can utilize.
 * formatDate(format, date) - Use this at the end of a line of date operations to get a date in a format that you want.
 Formatting is go style based on "Mon Jan 01, 2006 15:04:05-0700".
-It can recognize Monday or January if you want it spelled out, and 03 for 12 hour time, as well as PM or pm if you want that included.
+It can recognize Monday or January if you want it spelled out, and 03 for 12-hour-time, as well as PM or pm if you want that included.
 The timezone is MST on that day, so MST will spell out the timezone, or America/Denver for the fully spelled out timezone.
 Incoming date should be normalized to RFC 3339 format first.
 * formatDateF(format, date) - Similar to formatDate, this will take an incoming RFC3339 formatted date and return it in the go format specified date format.
-If the incoming value is not recognized as RFC3339 format, then an error will occur and processing will stop.
+If it does not recognize the incoming value as RFC3339 format, then an error will occur and processing will stop.
 * readDate(format, date) - Reads a date in a given format and returns it in RFC3339 format.
 Uses go format to specify how to read the date.
-If the incoming format is not recognized, it will pass the input through unchanged.
+If it does not recognize the incoming format, it will pass the input through unchanged.
 This allows you to chain more than one readDate if there are several formats you want to recognize.
 * readDateF(format, date) - Reads a date in a given format and returns it in RFC3339 format.
-If the input does not match the given format, an error is returned which will cause processing to stop.
+If the input does not match the given format, it returns an error which will cause processing to stop.
 * if_after(after, not_after, date) - This function will return the `after` value if today is after the provided `date`, or the `not_after` value if today is before `date`.
 * smartDate(date) - Tries to read a date in any reasonable format.
 If it cannot read as a date it will have an error.
 In this case, you may want to try specifying a format and using readDate.
 The return value will be a string of the date in RFC 3339 format if it was recognized as a date.
 * isPast(past, future, date) - If the provided date is in the past, then the `past` arg is returned.
-If it's not, then the `future` argument is returned.
+If it's not, then it returns the `future` argument.
 * isFuture(future, past, date) - If the provided date is in the future, then `future` arg is returned.
 Otherwise, the `past` arg is returned.
 * only_digits(?) - returns all digit characters from the provided value
 * trim(?) - removes whitespace from the provided value
 * first_chars(num, ?) - returns the first `num` characters of a string
 * last_chars(num, ?) - returns the last `num` characters of a string
 * repeat(count, ?) - returns the input repeated `count` times, ex: `repeat(3, "apple")` is `appleappleapple`
-* replace(search, replace, ?) - If the `search` string is found within the input, it will be replaced with the `replace` string.
-If it's not found, the original input is returned unchanged.
+* replace(search, replace, ?) - If it finds the `search` string within the input, it will be replaced with the `replace` string.
+If it's not found, then it returns the original input unchanged.

 Public Recipes
 ==

 If you're looking for public recipes or want to contribute your recipes for others to use, please take a look here: [https://github.com/dstockto/csv-chef-recipes](https://github.com/dstockto/csv-chef-recipes)

-I'll be contributing recipes that I think others might use and I encourage others to do so as well.
+I'll be contributing recipes that I think others might use, and I encourage others to do so as well.